maartenpaauw/model-states-for-filament-docs/README.md

 ### State Tabs

 The `StateTabs` component can be used to filter records using tabs.
-Besides the state tabs, there will also be an "All" tab to list all records.
+In addition to the state tabs, there will also be an "All" tab to list all records.
 The state tabs are alphabetically ordered.

 ![Model states for Filament - State Tabs](https://raw.githubusercontent.com/maartenpaauw/model-states-for-filament-docs/main/assets/images/model-states-for-filament-state-tabs.png "State Tabs")